Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Summary

 \section{Summary}

-In this article we have investigated strong gravitational lensing of GWs in the context of three mass functions: neutron stars, black hole remnants of stellar evolution, and strong gravitational lenses.
-We developed a new analytic lens magnification-based approach to predicting the detectable rates of lensed GWs with the current generation of GW instruments, and used gravitational lens time delay theory to transform these predictions in to estimates of the arrival time difference between lensed images of the distant GW sources.
-This enabled us to assess the efficiency of different methods for selection of candidate lensed GWs, emphasising rapid selection in low latency based on mass and distance information in public GW alerts.
-Rapid selection methods lend themselves to electromagnetic follow-up observations and localisation of candidate lensed GWs to a lensed host galaxy.
-We therefore combined our lensing predictions with recent models of kilonova lightcurves from \citet{Nicholl2021} to predict the optical light curves of lensed kilonova counterparts to lensed binary neutron star mergers in the pass-bands that will be used by the upcoming Vera Rubin Observatory.
+{We have investigated gravitational lensing of GWs in the context of {the mass functions of compact object remnants of stellar evolution, and of strong gravitational lenses}.
+We developed a new analytic lens magnification-based approach to predicting the detectable rates of lensed GWs with the current generation of detectors, and transformed these predictions in to estimates of the arrival time difference between lensed images of the distant GW sources.
+This enabled us to compare different methods for selecting candidate lensed GWs, and to identify selecting candidate lensed NS-NS mergers that have been magnified in to the mass gap between NS and BHs as the most efficient method based on data that are publicly available immediately following the GW detection.
+Moreover, rapid selection of candidates lends itself to electromagnetic follow-up observations and localisation of candidate lensed NS-NS merger to a lensed host galaxy.
+This is the most direct way to test the interpretation that ``mass gap'' events have been gravitationally lensed, to shrink the sky localisation uncertainties of candidate lensed GWs to the angular scale of gravitational lensing, and thus to potentially achieve a secure first discovery of gravitational lensing of gravitational waves.} We therefore combined our lensing predictions with recent models of kilonova lightcurves from \citet{Nicholl2021} to predict the optical light curves of lensed kilonova counterparts to lensed NS-NS mergers in the filters that will be used by the upcoming Vera C.\ Rubin Observatory.
 Our main conclusions are as follows:

-{\bf Lensed GW detection becomes likely from 2023 onwards.} The predicted rates of lensed BH-BH and lensed NS-NS mergers available to be detected will encroach on one per year during LIGO's fourth and fifth runs respectively.
-The predicted rates are relatively insensitive to the details of the mass functions we employed for the source populations, however significant uncertainty is due to the underlying local comoving merger rate density, with lensed rates of $\simeq0.1-1$ and $\simeq0.01-1$ per year for lensed BH-BH and lensed NS-NS mergers respectively.
+{\bf Lensed GW detection becomes likely from 2023 onwards.} The predicted rates of lensed BH-BH and lensed NS-NS mergers available to be detected will encroach on one per year during the fourth and fifth GW runs respectively.
+The predicted rates are relatively insensitive to the details of the mass functions we employed for the source populations, however significant uncertainty is due to the underlying local comoving merger rate density, with lensed rates of $\simeq1-10$ and $\simeq0.01-1$ per year for lensed BH-BH and lensed NS-NS mergers respectively from the mid-2020s.